Ovid/codegen-protection/README.md

 In short, we wrap your "protected" (`injected_code`) Perl code in start and end comments, with checksums for the code:

-    #<<< CodeGen::Protection::Type::Perl 0.01.
+    #<<< CodeGen::Protection::Format::Perl 0.01.
 Do not touch any code between this and the end comment.
 Checksum: fa97a021bd70bf3b9fa3e52f203f2660

     # protected code goes here

-    #>>> CodeGen::Protection::Type::Perl 0.01.
+    #>>> CodeGen::Protection::Format::Perl 0.01.
 Do not touch any code between this and the start comment.
 Checksum: fa97a021bd70bf3b9fa3e52f203f2660

 If `existing_code` is provided, this module removes the code between the old code's start and end markers and replaces it with the `injected_code`.
 If